-The 3702I model access point is configured with four dual-band inverted-F antennas, and two 2.4-GHz/5-GHz dual-band radios.
+The 1602I model access points are configured with up to three dual-band inverted-F antennas and two 2.4-GHz/5-GHz dual-band radios.

-There are four antennas deployed inside the access point with one deployed on each corner of the 3702I access point top housing.
 Each antenna covers both the 2.4 GHz and the 5 GHz bands with a single feed line.
 The basic features are as follows:

-- Dual-band inverted-F antenna for use in both the 2.4-GHz and 5-GHz bands. - Antenna unit integrated into the 3702I model access point. - Peak gain is approximately 4 dBi in both the 2.4-GHz and 5-GHz bands.
+- Dual-band inverted-F antenna for use in both the 2.4-GHz and 5-GHz bands. - Antenna unit integrated into 1602I model access points. - Peak gain is approximately 4 dBi in the 2.4-GHz band and approximately 4 dBi in the 5-GHz band.